System Shock: Plot

 Soon after, Rebecca contacts the hacker and says that she has convinced TriOptimum to authorize the station's destruction; she provides him with details on how to do this.
 After obtaining the necessary codes, the hacker initiates the station's self-destruct sequence and flees to the escape pod bay.
-There, the hacker defeats Diego a second time, then attempts to disembark.
-However, SHODAN prevents the pod from launching; it seeks to keep the player aboard the station, while the bridge—which contains SHODAN—is jettisoned to a safe distance.
+There, the hacker defeats Diego again and then attempts to disembark.
+However, SHODAN prevents the pod from launching; it seeks to keep the player aboard the station while the bridge containing SHODAN is jettisoned to a safe distance.
 Rebecca tells the hacker that he can still escape if he reaches the bridge; SHODAN then intercepts and jams the transmission.
 After defeating Diego for the third time and killing him for good, the hacker makes it to the bridge as it is released from the main station, which soon detonates.
 He is then contacted by a technician who managed to circumvent SHODAN's jamming signal.
-The technician informs him that SHODAN can only be defeated in cyberspace, due to the powerful shields that protect its mainframe computers.
+The technician informs him that SHODAN can only be defeated in cyberspace due to the powerful shields that protect its mainframe computers.
 Using a terminal near the mainframe, the hacker enters cyberspace and destroys SHODAN.
 After his rescue, the hacker is offered a job at TriOptimum, but he declines in favor of continuing his life as a hacker.